Wednesday, 13 November 2024

 I will move now, after rebutting the nonsense put by the lead speaker of the opposition, onto the aspect of this bill that deals with the Filming Approval Act 2014, which is item 3 in the legislation.
 I just want to give a shout-out to VicScreen here, which operates under the relevant act.
 It is delivering a four-year $191 million screen strategy based on top of the wonderful skill sets that exist in Victoria in our creative sector and screen sector and also off the back of the $46 million expansion of Docklands Studios.
 The legislative framework is important, but it is also important off the back of the skill sets that we have got the right infrastructure in place and the right incentives for the screen sector to go ahead.
 We have seen 29,000 jobs created out of that strategy and just over a billion dollars worth of economic impact to Victoria.
 It is not a sector that Victorians see a lot of up-front and close, but I will tell you that sector is booming at the moment.
 I was down at Docklands Studios last week, having a look around the studios down there – just teeming with people working on the sets, working behind the scenes – and meeting with some of the people in the production sector.

-War Machine is a movie that is being filmed at Docklands Studios I think as we speak but was previously in Bright filming in the High Country and again at the RAAF base at Laverton.
+War Machine is a movie that is being filmed at Docklands Studios I think as we speak, but it was previously in Bright filming in the High Country and again at the RAAF base at Laverton.
 It is an incredible movie investment, American dollars flowing into our jobs here in Victoria – $73 million worth of economic activity and some 2100 jobs during the life of that production.
 Then I also had the chance at the same time in the other part of the Docklands Studios to see the filming of All Her Fault, which is an eight-part series starring Sarah Snook.
 Again, it is a great investment in Victoria, and you could see the car parks down there at Docklands Studios packed with unit trucks, production trucks, cars and people.
-Another movie that has wrapped up but will be released at Christmas that was produced here, again at Docklands, is the Robbie Williams movie Better Man, which will come out and again is showcasing the skill sets of people who work in the screen sector here in Victoria.
+Another movie, which has wrapped up but will be released at Christmas, that was produced here, again at Docklands, is the Robbie Williams movie Better Man, which will come out and again is showcasing the skill sets of people who work in the screen sector here in Victoria.

 I think it is important to reflect on the fact that whilst we have to make sure that legislation is kept up to speed and we have the relevant adjustments to legislation that we see in this bill, you also have to make sure you have the funding coming in behind that and make sure you have the strategies in place and the people in place to deliver the very best outcomes for Victoria.
 I think what we have seen in terms of the Docklands precinct that is mentioned in this bill as part of a housing strategy precinct and the measures that we put in place as a government to boost housing supply is what sees that housing growth being the highest of any state or territory, and then the success we have seen in terms of our screen industry off the back of good legislation in place, a good strategy, good people and significant government investment to drive in behind that means that we see prosperity in Victoria both in terms of precincts like Docklands and in terms of the screen strategy.
 So I commend this bill to the house.

 Emma KEALY (Lowan) (11:47): I rise to speak on the Statute Law Repeals Bill 2024, and what an exciting piece of legislation this is today.
-Gee, there is a lot in here, the one-pager has led the day.
+Gee, there is a lot in here; the one-pager has led the day.
 It is very, very exciting, and I am sure that points of order will continue and perhaps be the most entertaining part of the debate this afternoon.
 However, I do not want to anticipate what the incredible contributions will be on this side of the chamber and also of those opposite.

 This is really a repeal bill, as it states in its title.
-It is looking at repealing a number of sections amongst various pieces of legislation, and I would like to do a deep dive in some of these aspects of legislation, because it is important in this place that we understand that legislation helps to guide and direct decision-making in this state.
+It is looking at repealing a number of sections amongst various pieces of legislation, and I would like to do a deep dive into some of these aspects of legislation, because it is important in this place that we understand that legislation helps to guide and direct decision-making in this state.
 The decisions that we have seen in some aspects of the Allan Labor government have left a lot to be desired, particularly for those Victorians who live outside of Melbourne in rural and regional Victoria.
 So often we hear that decisions are made by people in Melbourne for the people in Melbourne with no understanding of and no insight into what it means to live, work, do business and study in rural and regional Victoria.
 One of the clearest aspects of that has to be when you look at the Road Safety Act 1986 and the state of our roads in regional Victoria.

 Roma Britnell interjected.

 Emma KEALY: Behind me I hear the member for South-West Coast, who is my neighbour to the south.
 We are on a unity ticket when it comes to the appalling state of Victoria’s roads in far western Victoria.
 It is an absolute disgrace, where you do not drive on the left side of the road, you drive on what is left of the road; where we have to pay our regos and we have to show that our cars are roadworthy, but we have roads which are not carworthy.
 We see from the Allan Labor government time and time again spin and nonsense when it comes to announcing big road blitzes.
 It is always this time of the year, always just a rejig, maybe a change of the date of the media release that goes out but no additional money that comes through, or if money is announced and it is boldly heralded that ‘We’re going to fix all of Victoria’s roads,’ it does not happen.
 The money is actually held up, and this is something that is fascinating to speak to local civil engineers about who tender for those rare roadworks in rural and regional Victoria.
 What they say is they might have won a tender two years ago for a certain piece of work, but by the time the money flows – and as I said, this can be two years later, as in the example given to me just a couple of weeks ago – that pothole is not just in one small section of the works that they tendered for, it now extends right down the road.
+This explains what so many Victorians experience every single day, which is when they drive along they think, ‘You beauty, we’ve got some slow-down signs, a few roadworks.
+We’ve got maybe a little bit going on.
+Perhaps they’re going to fix this road.’
+And then they finish halfway through a pothole.
+It just drives people crazy.
+It has finally given me an insight into how badly Labor manage our roads, and it is Victorians that are paying the price.

 Our road networks are so important in rural and regional Victoria because they are the only way to get to work.
 They are the only way to take your kids to school.
 They are the only way to go to football or netball training or maybe out to Mount Arapiles – not to go rock climbing, because we are not allowed to do that anymore.
 We can go and have a look at some invisible rock art and where some stone was chipped away to be used as tools and taken to another site.
 This is what is happening in rural and regional Victoria.
 After 10 years of Labor we have got the worst roads.
 We know that because as soon as people head over into South Australia, which my electorate abuts, they know when they come back home and when they come back into Victoria they get a rattling awakening.
 It is the alarm clock of Victoria’s roads that says, ‘Welcome home to the pothole state.’
 We have got more potholes than you could ever, ever imagine, and it is Victorians who know that when they arrive here.
 It is tourists who come here and see it.
 It is truck drivers, and we need to value our truck drivers because without truckies Australia stops.